achaghirc/async-service-communication/README.md

 If something gets wrong with the docker compose in terms of the gradle build stage you can run the following command to build the project and then run the docker compose:

-Where <strong>./build-project.sh</strong> is a script that will build the project and create the docker images for the services.
+Where <strong>./build-project.sh</strong> is a script that will build the project and create the build folder for the services.

 ```bash